zotoio/launchdarkly-nodeutils/README.md

 ```

 ## commandline modes and parameters
 The command line modes and parameters map directly to the functions exposed for use in nodejs apps.
+This info is also available using `ldutils -help`

 ### Feature flags